Who is my academic advisor?

-- ME590 (3 credits per term with a 6 credit maximum) - Direct PhD student entering without a relevant Master's degree.
+- ME590 (3 credits per term with a 6 credit maximum) – All incoming PhD students.

-- ME990 (1-8 credits per term with no limit on the total number of credits taken as a PhD student) - PhD student entering with relevant master's degree OR direct PhD student who has completed ME590 research credits
+- ME990 (1-8 credits per term with no limit on the total number of credits taken as a PhD student) – PhD pre-candidates who have completed 6 credits of ME590 research

 - ME995 (8 credits per term) – All PhD Candidates

 Incoming graduate students will gain the ability to enroll for fall courses in early June.
 The Office of the Registrar will notify you of your registration appointment date (which is the date you begin enrolling).

 All graduate students can view their enrollment appointments via wolverine access student business on the enrollment page.